ai-robotics-estonia/2024_DigitalTwin_Validation_AI_Motion_Planning_CurvedSurfaces/README.md

 Key lessons learned from the project include:

 - No One-Size-Fits-All Planner: The detailed benchmarking revealed a clear trade-off between different motion planning strategies.
 Planners like ComputeCartesianPath and Pilz provide superior path accuracy, which is crucial for precision milling, whereas MoveIt Servo excels at maintaining consistent velocity, a critical requirement for weld quality.
 This indicates that the choice of planner must be tailored to the specific application's most important constraints.
-- The Importance of a Good Start: The custom-developed "Seed State Finder" algorithm proved to be highly effective and almost essential for ensuring successful trajectory generation, reliably overcoming the non-deterministic behavior of some inverse kinematics solvers.
+- The Importance of a Good Start: The custom-prepared "Seed State Finder" algorithm proved to be highly effective and almost essential for ensuring successful trajectory generation, reliably overcoming the non-deterministic behavior of some inverse kinematics solvers.
 - Jerk vs. Accuracy: The smoothest motion, in terms of lowest jerk, was achieved by the ComputeCartesianPath back-end, which also had high accuracy.
 This suggests that for tasks sensitive to vibration, it is a strong candidate.
 - Complexity of Integration: The project underscored that even with powerful frameworks like ROS 2 and MoveIt, significant, dedicated engineering effort is required to integrate components into a cohesive, validated, and user-friendly pipeline for advanced industrial applications.